With a title like “The Anonymous OT”, I can guess that your expectations of the “About Me” section are pretty low…but allow me to explain myself.

 - I have been working with children with special needs since 2007.

-- I have had experience working as an occupational therapist in home health, community, and clinic-based outpatient facilities.
+- I have had experience working as an occupational therapist in home health, community, school, and clinic-based outpatient facilities.

 I’ve learned a lot about occupational therapy through my practice, yet I can still recall what it felt like to be a new graduate ready to take on the world.
 Now I might just be ready to take on the blog world…